latouchek/assisted-installer-disconnected/README.md

 ..........................................
 ```

-- on your Openshift cluster target import the signature
+- on your **Openshift Cluster Target** import the signature
 ```bash
 oc create -f signature-sha256-ddcb70ce04a01ce4.json
 ```

-- Upgrade the target Openshift cluster to the new version
+- Upgrade the target **Openshift Cluster** to the new version using the oc adm upgrade command like :
 ```bash
 oc adm upgrade --allow-explicit-upgrade --to-image <quay.io/>
 ````